cpolic/cpolic/README.md

 Curtis Polic

-Currently re-learning Java for personal projects
+Tragic Java user
+L plates on for C#

 I can be reached at curtis.polic@gmail.com